Woman Wednesday: Jenny

 Comment below! 🙂

-Woman Wednesday: Marae
+Woman Wednesday: Alexandria A.

 *Note: Woman Wednesday is a part of our blog.
 Each Woman Wednesday post will feature a woman who would like to share information in the hopes of inspiring and motivating other women.
 Comments are welcome below.